decretist/ICMCL17/proceedings/ICMCL17.markdown

     Minnesota: Association for Computational Linguistics, 2019),
     1493–503.

+[^4]: Philippe Verkerk et al., “L.A.S.L.A.
+And Collatinus: A Convergence
+    in Lexica,” *Studi e Saggi Linguistici* 58, no. 1 (September 2020):
+    95–120.

-[^3]: This research could usefully be expanded to include the rubrics
+[^5]: This research could usefully be expanded to include the rubrics
     and canons, and I have made preparations to do so.
-The work required to expand the corpus to include the canons themselves would realistically require grant funding.
+The work required to expand the corpus to include the canons themselves would require grant funding.

-[^4]: MAchine Learning for LanguagE Toolkit Andrew Kachites McCallum,
+[^6]: MAchine Learning for LanguagE Toolkit Andrew Kachites McCallum,
     “MALLET: A Machine Learning for Language Toolkit” (2002).

-[^5]: Kenneth Pennington, “The Law’s Violence Against Medieval and Early
+[^7]: Kenneth Pennington, “The Law’s Violence Against Medieval and Early
     Modern Jews,” *Rivista Internazionale Di Diritto Comune* 23 (2013):
-    23–44; and Kenneth Pennington, “Gratian and the Jews,” *Bulletin of Medieval Canon Law* 31, no. 1 (2014): 111–24.
+    23–44; and Kenneth Pennington, “Gratian and the Jews,” *Bulletin of Medieval Canon Law* 31 (2014): 111–24.

-[^6]: Python is a widely-used general-purpose programming language.
+[^8]: Python is a widely-used general-purpose programming language.
     According to one frequently-cited industry metric, the [TIOBE Index](https://www.tiobe.com/tiobe-index/), Python is the most
     popular programming language worldwide as of June 2025.
 Python provides powerful features for performing operations on textual data.

-[^7]: Thibault Clérice, “Pie Extended, an Extension for Pie with
+[^9]: Thibault Clérice, “Pie Extended, an Extension for Pie with
     Pre-Processing and Post-Processing” (Zenodo, June 2020),
     <https://doi.org/10.5281/zenodo.3883589>.

-[^8]: I would like to acknowledge Jake Bayon, an undergraduate Computer
+[^10]: I would like to acknowledge Jake Bayon, an undergraduate Computer
     Science student at the University of San Diego, who set up the PIE lemmatization environment as an independent study project with me during the Spring 2024 semester and who learned something about Gratian in the process.
 PIE can only be installed with the 2019 Python 3.8 release---the current release is Python 3.13.

-[^9]: The 728 lines of program output included three numbers, which I
+[^11]: The 728 lines of program output included three numbers, which I
     discarded.
 The complete list is available at
     <https://github.com/decretist/ICMCL17/blob/main/results/lemmas.txt>.

+[^12]: See James A. Brundage, “The Calumny Oath and Ethical Ideals of
+    Canonical Advocates,” in *The Profession and Practice of Medieval Canon Law*, Variorum Collected Studies Series ; CS 797 (Aldershot:
+    Ashgate Variorum, 2004), 793–805 and Charles Donahue, “Procedure in the Courts of the Ius Commune,” in *The History of Courts and Procedure in Medieval Canon Law*, ed.
+Wilfried Hartmann and Kenneth Pennington (Catholic University of America Press, 2016), 74–124.

-[^10]: PIE reports the lemmas as *calumpia*, *calumniator*, and
+[^13]: PIE reports the lemmas as *calumpia*, *calumniator*, and
     *calumpniatus*. *calumpia* is almost certainly a typo in the LASLA Latin language model for *calumpnia*.
 PIE reports the lemma of *calumpniantibus* as *calumpnio*.
 The spelling is consistent with